widgetbot-io/documentation/docs/embed/crate/options.md

+# Crate Options

-You can pass custom options to crate when initializing it, for example:
+You can pass custom options to Crate when initializing it, for example:

 ```ts
 new Crate({ server: '299881420891881473', location: ['top', 'left'] })